-- 53. No document may be removed or accessed and no information sought which is subject to legal professional privilege (with the one limited exception in respect of a disclosure order).
+- 53. What in law amounts to a reasonable excuse will depend on the facts of each particular case and will be a matter for decision by a court.
+But the fact that a person has already been questioned in connection with the same or a connected investigation, that the question relates to activities outside the jurisdiction or that a truthful answer to a question would tend to incriminate the interviewee or some other person is unlikely, in itself, to amount to a reasonable excuse. - 54.
+No document may be removed or accessed and no information sought which is subject to legal professional privilege (with the one limited exception in respect of a disclosure order).
 A respondent has the right to withhold material and information sought which is subject to legal professional privilege.
 The definition of legal privilege evolves through case law, and legal advice should be sought where required on the scope of legal privilege.
 The current case law broadly defines two categories of legal privilege: - The first is legal advice privilege which attaches to communications passing between lawyer and client created for the purposes of giving and receiving legal advice. - The second is litigation privilege which attaches to communications and documents which come into existence for the sole or dominant purpose of either giving or obtaining legal advice with regard to contemplated litigation or collecting evidence for use in litigation.